maidsafe/temp_safe_network/sn_cli/README.md

 #### [ Warning: Underlying API to be deprecated ]

-The underlying files apis used in the CLI, and perhaps much of the CLI will be deprecated in order to use [`sn_fs`](https://github.com/maidsafe/sn_fs) at some point.
-This is a FUSE based filesystem which is much more comprehensive and performant.
+The underlying files APIs used in the CLI, and perhaps much of the CLI will be deprecated in order to use [`sn_fs`](https://github.com/maidsafe/sn_fs) at some point.
+This is a POSIX based filesystem which is much more comprehensive and performant.
 It's not yet known the impact (if any) this will have on the CLI commands.
-But if you're interested in a fiulesystem on SAFE, `sn_fs` is most definitely here you should be looking at the moment.
+But if you're interested in a filesystem on SAFE, `sn_fs` is most definitely where you should be looking at the moment.

 #### Files...